yannbelief/readme-editing-area/README.md

 ```
 The form helper will take care of the generation of name-value pair for you.

-**Advantage:** it encourages the seperation of UI code (HTML code) and logic code (PHP code) by introducing a form helper as the mediator between them.

 Change the value of an input
 ---
 Sometimes we need to change the value of an input which belongs to a form helper, use `set` method.